ganbuan/CyberNotebook/README.md

 + <i>Logstash</i> - data processing engine used to take data from different sources, apply filters/normalise them, and send to the destination such as Kibana/listening port; configuration file is dvided into input, filter, and output parts
 + <i>Beats</i> - host-based agent known as Data-shippers used to ship/transfer data from endpoints to elasticsearch; each beat is a single-purpose agent that sends specific data (e.g. Winlogbeat:windows event logs, Packetbeat:network traffic flows)
 + <i>Kibana</i> - web-based data visualiusation that works with elasticsearch to analyse, investigate, and visualise data streams in real-time; allows users to create multiple visualisations and dashboards

+## Atomic Red Team
+Atomic Red Team is an open-source framework for performing security testing and threat emulation, consisting of TTPs that simulate various types of attacks and security threats (e.g. malware, phishing attacks, network compromise)

+<i>Atomics</i> - different testing techniques based on the MITRE ATT&CK framework that security analysts can use to emulate a specific technique.